An Afton man faces charges of terroristic threats, animal cruelty and domestic assault in connection with a March 14

 Disselkamp’s wife claims that he has been physically abusive in the past, punching, choking and threatening her with injury.
 She says she didn’t report it because she feared for her safety.

 On the way home from the concert, she said Disselkamp was erbally abusive.
 When arriving home, documents said, Disselkamp allegedly threatened his wife, at which point she went downstairs to get away from the situation.

-Disselkamp followed his wife and argued with her.
+Disselkamp followed his wife and argued with her, documents say.
 His wife said he allegedly started talking about the family cat and how one of their adult children might take the animal which made him angry.

 After Disselkamp left the room the wife allegedly heard a screeching noise from the garage.
 Checking on the noise, she allegedly saw Disselkamp strangling the family cat.
 She then went to her in-law’s in Maplewood.

 She told officers that Disselkamp had an unsecured firearm in the residence and after not getting a response from Disselkamp, officers got an arrest warrant for him for his own safety.